Performance Breakdown

 It’s the opposite – having a lower airflow output despite having more suction.

-Therefore, the cleaning performance difference isn’t dramatic.
+Therefore, the difference in cleaning performance isn’t dramatic.
 The Dyson Gen5 Detect and V15 Detect are nearly identical in their cleaning performance and shouldn’t be a deciding factor.

-However, you should look at the other feature enhancements if these are enough to fork out a few hundred dollars more.
+However, consider the other feature enhancements if these are enough to justify forking out a few hundred dollars more.

 5 Reasons to Consider the Dyson Gen5 Detect